 - Add split peas, stock, water and parsley.
 Stir to combine.

 - Bring to a boil, then cover and lower heat to medium low.
 Simmer about 90 minutes, removing the cover after 60 minutes to allow the soup to reduce and thicken.
-Stir occasionally.
 Adjust temperature as needed, can bubble lightly but don't boil.